Pranav-Goel/pranav-goel.github.io/_pages/about.md

 Previously on 'Latest'
 ======

+**March 2025** Our work "Express Yourself (Ideologically): Legislators’ Ideal Points Across Audiences" has been accepted at the Journal of Politics (Publication forthcoming)

+**March 2025** Our work "Locating the Asymmetry in Information Flow between Local and National Media on Transgender Discourses" has been accepted at the Special Issue of Bulletin of Applied Transgender Studies on 'Dynamics of Transphobic Content and Disinformation.' ([article link](https://bulletin.appliedtransstudies.org/article/4/1-3/4/))

 **September 2024** Presented "Exploring the Interaction of Trust in Science and Vaccine Hesitancy" and "Introduction to National Internet Observatory" at the Trust and Safety Research Conference 2024.